oneeve8/kobble-data/content/Tutorial2.md

 Some people have been using it for word document version controls because each project has its own repository and a unique URL, so you can keep a version history.

 One of the things people want most, is control over their own data.
-GitHub is reliable and allows you to stay in control.
+Since GitHGitHub is reliable and allows you to stay in control.

 A public GitHub account is free.
 This means that your information would be publicly available for anyone to find; and would be easily accessible if you shared your repository URL with others.